perdian/dotfiles/README.md

     - The `macos_arm64` and `macos_i386` profiles will be activated depending on the macOS architecture.
 - The `linux` profile will be activated if the `.zshrc` initialization script discovers that it's running on Linux.

+An additional profile will be activated residing a `~/.zshrc.local.d`.
+This directory behaves exactly like any other profile directory, but it has been deliberately chosen to *not* be residing inside the folder structure of this dotfiles project so that additional configurations and settings for specific machines can be added outside the version control scope of this dotfiles project.

 ### Components

 There are a few special folders and files inside the hierarchy.

-- **zsh/profiles/PROFILE_NAME/bin/**: The `bin/` folder of a profile will be appended to the `$PATH`.
+- **profiles/PROFILE_NAME/bin/**: The `bin/` folder of a profile will be appended to the `$PATH`.
-- **zsh/profiles/PROFILE_NAME/fbin/**: The `fbin/` folder of a profile will be prepended to the `fpath`.
+- **profiles/PROFILE_NAME/fbin/**: The `fbin/` folder of a profile will be prepended to the `fpath`.
-- **zsh/profiles/PROFILE_NAME/\*\*/\*.zsh**: All files ending with `.zsh` will get loaded into the shell environment.
-- **zsh/profiles/PROFILE_NAME/\*\*/\*.symlink**: All files ending in `.symlink` will get symlinked into a target folder below the home folder (or the home folder itself).
-The part between an (optional) 'at' character and the `.symlink` extension will determine the exact target folder below the users home folder.
-If no explicit target folder is given (the extension being just `.symlink`) then the link will be created directly inside the users home folder (`$HOME`).
-Otherwise the part between the 'at' character and the `.symlink` extension will be translated into a folder below the home directory, where all 'at' characters will be replaced by forward slashes.
-So for example the file `private.xml@Library@Application Support@karabiner.symlink` will be translated to the actual target folder `~/Library/Application Support/karabiner`.
-This enables me to keep all of my files versioned in the dotfiles but still keep those autoloaded files in my home folder.
-The symlinks will be created when running the `install` script.

-### Coexistence with other local settings

-There are some settings that I want to have on a particular machine only which are not checked in into the dotfiles project itself.
-The `.zshrc` symlink however is created by the dotfiles installer I need another way to make additional local configurations available.
-To support this setup, a special folder `.zshrc.local` can be created inside the users home folder.
-This is handled as an additional profile (including topic folders) which will be selected automatically following the rules already laid out in the components section:

-- **~/.zshrc.local/bin/**: The `bin/` folder will be added to the `$PATH`.
-- **~/.zshrc.local/\*\*/\*.zsh**: All files ending with `.zsh` will get loaded into the shell environment.
+- **profiles/PROFILE_NAME/zshrc.d/\*\*/\*.zsh**: All files ending with `.zsh` will get loaded into the shell environment.
+- **profiles/PROFILE_NAME/home/**: All files within the `home` directory will get symlinked into their corresponding files below the current users home directory (`~`).
+So for example the file `~/.dotfiles/profiles/PROFILE_NAME/home/Library/Application Support/karabiner` will be translated to the actual target folder `~/Library/Application Support/karabiner`.
+The symlinks will be created/updated each time a new ZSH shell is opened.

 ### Installation

-Checkout the repository to any location on your local system (e.g. the `.dotfiles` in your home folder) and link the `zsh/zshrc.symlink` file to your local `.zshrc` file.
+Checkout the repository to any location on your local system (e.g. the `.dotfiles` in your home folder) and link the `.zshrc` file to your local `.zshrc` file.
 Opening a new ZSH shell will initialize everything.

 #### macOS